ar-io/ar-io-ant-registry-process/docs/madr/3-handlers.md

 - **Permission:** Permissionless
 - **Function:** Requires a Process-Id and sends a State message to the process ID.
-Responds with a Register-Notice to the caller if the process ID is valid.
 Returns Register-Notice-Failure if the process ID is invalid.
 - **Notes:**
   - ANTs can call this themselves on initialization (or through the SDK after the process is created) - not in scope.